30 Dorm Room Ideas for First-Time Dorm Dwellers

 Moving into a dorm room for the first time?
 Check out these dorm room ideas for what to buy, how to organize, what styles and décor to choose, and more!

 Every new co-ed needs a shower caddy for their shampoo, toothpaste, toothbrush, deodorant, etc. It needs to be waterproof and have drain holes of some sort.
-So this guy has that covered, but he's missing shower shoes (inexpensive flip-flops work great).
+What many forget is a pair of shower shoes (inexpensive flip-flops work great).
 You don't want to walk around barefoot in a dorm bathroom.
-Second, the red towel.
-When he washes this towel, everything else in the load will turn pink.
 Choose an unusual color or pattern for towels so it's easy to tell which ones are yours, but stay away from really dark, vibrant colors which will bleed.
-And be sure to practice sorting laundry and other life skills for college students before leaving home.
+And be sure to practice sorting laundry before leaving home.

 Not Sure About Style?
 Pick One Color